 This applies to clients who are not part of the same group, and from the guide or any other staff.
-A group must not have more than 10 people.
 Separation is generally measured shoulder to shoulder.
+Face to face presents the highest risk, being behind someone is lower risk.